Sindri-Labs/verifiable-fhe-paper/README.md

-# Remote Execution with Verification, At Last
+# Confidential Remote Execution with Verification, At Last?

 > Note: This is a complex circuit taking approx 45 minutes to prove.